-The city should encourage development of both public and private lands in Fircrest that provides long-term benefit to the community through the use of techniques, such as green building and green infrastructure.
+The city should encourage development of both public and private lands in Fircrest that provides long-term benefit to the community using techniques, such as green building and green infrastructure.

 The city should provide an appropriate level of flexibility through development regulations to promote efficient use of buildable land.
 Balance this flexibility with other community goals and the need for predictability in decision making.
-Achieve this through measures such as clustering that preserve open space and administrative variances for minor variations.
+Achieve this through implementation of form-based codes, through measures such as clustering that preserve open space, and by considering administrative variances for minor variations.

 The city should encourage infill development on suitable vacant parcels and redevelopment of underutilized parcels.
-Ensure that the height, bulk and design of infill and redevelopment projects are compatible with their surroundings.
+Ensure that the height, bulk and design of infill and redevelopment projects are supportive of the public realm and compatible with their surroundings.

-The city should support opportunities for shops, services, recreation and access to healthy food sources within walking or bicycling distance of homes, work places and other gathering places.
+The city should support opportunities for shops, services, recreation, and access to healthy food sources within walking or bicycling distance of homes, workplaces, and other gathering places.